particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 There are three main varieties of LTE service:

 - LTE Cat 1 is what's used by your mobile phone.
-It's different than the IoT variations supported by Particle devices.
+It's different than the IoT variation (LTE Cat M1).
 - LTE Cat M1 is a version of LTE that is used for relatively low data rate, low-cost, and low-power applications.
 Particle LTE devices support LTE Cat M1.
 - LTE Cat NB1 is a different low-cost and low-power version of LTE, with even lower data rates.
 While Particle LTE device hardware can support NB1, it is not officially supported at this time.

-At this time, Particle is unable to provide worldwide roaming for LTE devices using the Particle SIM and they can only be used in the United States.
+At this time, Particle is unable to provide worldwide roaming for LTE Cat M1 devices using the Particle SIM and they can only be used in the United States.

 ### LTE Cat M1